Bellarine Railway: Current operations

+The Railway currently operates a variety of scenic heritage train experiences along the line every weekend, with extra running days scheduled during the busy holiday periods.
+Additionally, the railway operates licensed family events including the ever popular "Day Out With Thomas" weekends, and THE POLAR EXPRESS™ Train Ride.

+The railway is also home to The Q Train - an award winning gourmet restaurant train, alongside The Blues Train Live Music Experience.

 The remainder of the line between Drysdale and South Geelong has fallen into disuse, and the GSPS has not attempted to extend its operations back to Leopold or South Geelong.
 The sections of the former route from Drysdale to South Geelong, along with a walking track adjacent to the Queenscliff-Drysdale line, now form the Bellarine Rail Trail, accessible to cyclists and walkers.